September 7, 2019 at 4:37 pm #96614

-- This reply was modified 1 week, 3 days ago by William Norfleet.
+- This reply was modified 2 months ago by Leon Fleming.

 Welcome to the site, @hope-mcclellan!
 I really like books that deal with the small minutiae of fantasy worlds and how it would realistically work, so your comments about that and centaurs sounds really interesting! 🙂 Have you read any of Lewis’ other works of fiction, or have you just gone through his Narnia series?